Hypancistrus

-Hypancistrus is a genus of loricariid catfish originating from the Amazon basin in South America.
-Unlike many of the other Loricariids, however, some Hypancistrus species are more carnivorous and enjoy meat in their diet.
-Hypancistrus species are popular aquarium fish, including such popular fish as the zebra pleco and Queen Arabesque pleco.
+Hypancistrus is a genus of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+These catfishes are found in the Amazon basin in South America.
+Unlike many of the other loricariids, some Hypancistrus species have carnivorous tendencies and enjoy meat in their diet.
+Many Hypancistrus species are popular aquarium fish.